jony255/libSSD1306/README.md

 ### Option #1 - configuration done at link-time

 I will declare functions in a header file that I expect the user of the library to implement.
-The build system will take care of linking that header file's implementation (.c file) to the library.
+The user will have to write their glue code within `libSSD1306`'s codebase.

 <a id="option_1_link_time_pros"></a>
 #### Pros